woodxiang/supreium-headless-gl/README.md

 1. Initialize the angle submodule: `git submodule init`
 1. Update the angle submodule: `git submodule update`
 1. Install npm dependencies: `npm install`
-1. Run node-gyp to generate build scripts: `npm run build`
+1. Run node-gyp to generate build scripts: `npm run rebuild`

 Once this is done, you should be good to go!
 A few more things